jtimonen/vaes-for-music/README.md

 * `C_splice_tracks` - splicing the tracks to create the training examples
 * `D_listen_to_data`: listening to training examples

 Generated new musical samples are in the `samples` directory, both in midi and mp3 format.
-Below is an example of a generated four-track sequence.
+Four representative samples are in the subfolder `samples/selected`.
+Below is an example of a generated four-track sequence pianoroll.

 ![example](samples/lin16/img/random_010.png)